48 Hours in Laughlin, Nevada

 At a little dock on the Riverwalk, I met my Rocky River Tours Adventure Center WaveRunner instructor, who tested my knowledge of cornering and wake-riding before sending me down the Colorado—one of the best spots to take in Laughlin's Casino Row skyline.

-As a veteran of various watercraft, I felt confident dodging my fellow river enthusiasts, who ranged from swimmers to fishermen (the water was so clear, I could spot the soon-to-be catch of the day from the surface).
-But even if you’re a first-timer, you’ll leave Rocky River Tours’ mandatory instructional session ready to roll.
+As a veteran of various watercraft, I felt confident dodging my fellow river enthusiasts, who ranged from swimmers to fishermen (the soon-to-be catch of the day was visible from the surface of the remarkably clear water).
+But even if you’re a newcomer to WaveRunners, you’ll leave Rocky River Tours’ instructional session ready to roll (it's mandatory).
 On the other hand, you can always kayak, speedboat or float on an inner tube down the river instead.

 Two hours into my excursion, once I’d raced the rapids to the bend past Harrah’s private beach, I was ready for some R&R.